MicrosoftDocs/bot-docs/styleguide/ref-guide/csharp.md

 ## Repos

-These repos are part of the JavaScript reference doc pipeline.
+These repos are part of the C# reference doc pipeline.

 | Repo | Role |
 | :--- | :--- |